DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 different level of engagement or experience of the internet.
 As mentioned in Chapter 1, a number of programs attempting to deliver internet access have been implemented in remote communities since the 1990s.
-These have produced highly-varied levels of infrastructure, facilities and technological approaches across different communities.
+These have produced highly varied levels of infrastructure, facilities and technological approaches across different communities.
 A small number of larger communities have also received the kinds of infrastructure and telecommunication services widely available in